xonixx/makesure/README.md

 You can as well call single goal explicitly, example `./makesure built`.

 Also pay attention to `@reached_if` directive.
 This one allows skipping goal if it's already satisfied.
-This allows to speedup subsequent executions.
+This allows speeding up subsequent executions.

 By default, all scripts inside goals are executed with `bash`.
 If you want to use `sh` just add `@shell sh` directive at start of the `Makesurefile`.